moralon2210/HybridEffNetV2M-ViT/README.md

 ## Introduction

 This repository implements a hybrid deep learning model combining EfficientNetV2M and ViT-B16 to classify glioblastoma (GBM) and brain metastases (BM) using MRI images.
-The model integrates EfficientNetV2M and ViT-B16 architectures to leverage the complementary strengths of convolutional neural networks (CNNs) and Vision Transformers (ViTs) to improve tumor classification accuracy and generalization across datasets.
+The model integrates EfficientNetV2M and ViT-B16 architectures to leverage the complementary strengths of convolutional neural networks (CNNs) and Vision Transformers (ViTs) to optimize tumor classification performance.
 Additionally, the repository supports the standalone use of EfficientNetV2M, ViT-B16, and ResNet-50 as individual architectures.

 ## Directory Structure